-The Department of Forest and Wildlife Ecology (F&WE) offers graduate education and training in a number of areas leading to the Master of Science and/or the Doctor of Philosophy in forestry or wildlife ecology.
-The program takes pride in its outstanding research reputation and the success of graduates working throughout the world.
-The wildlife ecology program was founded by Aldo Leopold in 1939 and has maintained his vision and legacy of excellence in current research and graduate training activities.
-Leopold's career spanned two professions, forestry and wildlife conservation, so the program strives to maintain excellence in both fields.
+The Department of Forest and Wildlife Ecology (F&WE) offers graduate education and training in a number of areas leading to the master of science and/or the doctor of philosophy degree in Wildlife Ecology.
+The department takes pride in its program's outstanding research reputation and the success of graduates working throughout the world.
+The Wildlife Ecology program was founded by Aldo Leopold in 1939, and the program has maintained his vision and legacy of excellence in our current research and graduate training activities.